fjolnir/Tranquil/Docs/Tranquil Spec.md

 ### Operator methods

-Operator methods are methods that follow this calling syntax: a <operator> b.
+Operator methods are methods for which the colon after the method name is optional (a <operator> b as opposed to a <operator>: b).
 The available ones are:

 ```
 Meaning          |  Operator  | Resulting message    Notes